openstack/monasca-notification/README.md

 4. finished - alarms that are done with processing, either the notification is sent or there was none.

 ## High Availability
-HA is handled by utilizing multiple partitions withing kafka.
-When multiple notification engines are running the partitions are spread out among them, as engines die/restart things reshuffle.
+HA is handled by running multiple notification engines.
+Only one at a time is active if it dies another can take over and continue from where it left.
+A zookeeper lock file is used to ensure only one running daemon.
+If needed the code can be modified to use kafka partitions to have multiple active engines working on different alarms.

+## Fault Tolerance
 When reading from the alarm topic no committing is done.
 The committing is done in sent_notification processor.
 This allows the processing to continue even though some notifications can be slow.
 In the event of a catastrophic failure some notifications could be sent but the alarms not yet acknowledged.
 This is an acceptable failure mode, better to send a notification twice than not at all.

-It is assumed the notification engine will be run by a process supervisor which will restart it in case of a failure.
+The general process when a major error is encountered is to exit the daemon which should allow another daemon to take over according to the HA strategy.
+It is also assumed the notification engine will be run by a process supervisor which will restart it in case of a failure.
+This way any errors which are not easy to recover from are automatically handled by the service restarting and the active daemon switching to another instance.

+Though this should cover all errors there is risk that an alarm or set of alarms can be processed and notifications sent out multiple times.
+To minimize this risk a number of techniques are used:

+- Timeouts are implemented with all notification types.
+- On a clean shutdown each process finishes active work.
+- An alarm TTL is utilized.
+Any alarm older than the TTL is not processed.
+- A maximum offset lag time is set.
+The offset is normally only updated if there is a continuous chain of finished alarms.
+If there is a new offset that arrives yet still a gap it is normally held in reserve.
+If the maximum lag time has been set and exceeded when a new finished alarm comes in the offset is updated regardless of gaps.

 # Operation
 Yaml config file by default is in '/etc/mon/notification.yaml', a sample is in this project.